 handle any graphics required for your project including ones in colour.

-offer a dummy copy of your book for editing.
-(White Mountain Publications does this at least twice at different stages to ensure error free books) Mistakes at this stage usually jump off the page.
+offer galleys of your book for editing.
+Mistakes at this stage usually jump off the page.

 NEVER HESITATE TO GET QUOTES IN WRITING AND ASK TO SEE SAMPLES OF THEIR WORK

 White Mountain Publications prepares your manuscript through to the finished book.
 White Mountain Publications has provided services since 1982.
 We are well experienced in the process of producing books, having done over 280 of them to date in varying sizes, bindings and subjects.

 This means you when give us your manuscript and we do the following: